Australia & New Zealand

 During the winter season, Gib also works part-time as a photographer for ORDA at Whiteface Mountain.
 Gib is an avid skier, hiker and motorcyclist.
 When the sun goes down, he spends his spare time reading and enjoying his five grandkids, Katharine, Kaden, Addison, Jack and Ryan.

 He has previously hosted several Holiday Vacations tours.
-Join Gib and other NBC5 viewers on this fabulous trip of a lifetime
+Join Gib, Marilyn and NBC5 viewers on this exciting vacation.

 Tour days tend to be shorter in length, at a relaxed pace, and include lots of unscheduled time for leisure.
 Expect standing and walking for extended periods of time on flat surfaces, mostly low altitudes, and consistent temperatures.

 Tour days usually move at a leisurely pace.
 Some days’ scheduled activities last longer than others.
 Expect standing and walking for long periods of time on occasionally uneven terrain.
 You may experience changes in altitude or temperature.

 Tour days tend to be long, move at a consistent pace, and may include long travel days.
 Expect standing and walking for long periods of time on uneven surfaces.
 Some destinations may have changes in altitude and/or temperature.

 Tour days tend to be long, move at a brisk pace, and may include lengthy travel days.
 Expect long periods of walking and standing on uneven surfaces.
 Scheduled activities may require physical effort or have distinct changes in altitude or temperature.